vanmarkic/phonebook/README.md

 # Kata

-## Prerequisites
-- NodeJS (if you want to run the server)
-- MongoDB online or local services
-- Any web navigator

 ##
-To run it please connect a local or online MongoDb Service, by modifying ` .backend/config/keys.js ` file.
+To run it :
+- please connect to a local or online MongoDb Service, by modifying ` .backend/config/keys.js ` file.
+- install NodeJS

 ## Run Client
 In `./client/` run `npm install` then  `npm start`.